DESU-CLUB/BLLAMA/README.md

 2. ```pip install -r requirements.txt```

 # Training
-### This is just a pipeline involving the use of both ALPACA and BLIP-2, without any prior finetuning.
+ This is just a pipeline involving the use of both ALPACA and BLIP-2, without any prior finetuning.
 You can refer to the details in ALPACA_LORA's repo [here](https://github.com/tloen/alpaca-lora) and the BLIP-2 training details on their GitHub page [here](https://github.com/salesforce/LAVIS/tree/main/projects/blip2).
 For the pipeline, I have used their model found on HuggingSpace [here](https://huggingface.co/spaces/Salesforce/BLIP2)

 # Inference
 1. cd to the cloned repo
 2. Run ```python3 generate.py```

+## Acknowledgements
+Once again, I would like to credit the Salesforce team for creating BLIP2, as well as tloen, the original publisher of alpaca-lora.